-CAAPS Healthy Families 12 Week Residential Program focuses on providing families with a safe and supportive enviroment for which to address substance use issues.
-The program is made up of a range of different education sessions and activities that cover substance use, healthy lifestyles, livelihood, cultural sessions, art therapy and family relationships including the Triple P Parenting Program.
+CAAPS Healthy Families 12 Week Residential Program focuses on providing families with a safe and supportive environment to address substance use issues.
+The program is made up of a range of education sessions and activities that cover substance use, healthy lifestyles, livelihood, cultural sessions, and family relationships including the Triple P Parenting Program.

-In addition to this, partcipants of the program have access to onsite counselling, specialist counselling, peer support groups ,housing and livelihood support.
-Each client is also assigned a casemanager to help partcipants work towards the goals that they have set for themselves during their stay at CAAPS, as well as supporting clients in accessing further supports in their communities upon completion of the program.
+In addition to this, participants of the program have access to onsite counseling, specialist counseling, peer support groups, housing and livelihood support.
+Each client is also assigned a casemanager to help them work towards the goals that they have set during their stay at CAAPS, as well as supporting clients in accessing further supports in their communities upon completion of the program.

-Clients also enjoy a variety of recreational activities during their three months in the program which includes attendance at community events and family outings to many of Darwin's family friendly recreational parks.
+Clients also enjoy a variety of recreational activities during the three months in the program, which includes attendance at community events and family outings to many of Darwin's family friendly recreational parks.

 Many families who have particpated in the Healthy Families Program believe it to be a great opportunity for the whole family to work together towards a better future away from substance use.

 For enquiries or referrals please call (08)8922 4852 or email firstname.lastname@example.org .

 HEALTH SUPPORT WORKER

 Having a HaHaHaHaving a nurse

 Having a Health Support Worker as part of the Healthy Families team at CAAPS means that participants of the program have onsite access to support for ssues incuding medication managment, wound care, chronic disease management and prevention as well as many other health related issues.

 The CAAPS Health Support Worker ensures that all participants entering the program recieve a full health check through Danila Dilba Medical Services as well as providing appropriate referral to other allied health services such as disability support, mental health support and chronic health support services.